lh3/fermi-lite/README.md

 Fermi-lite integrates the C source code of [bfc][bfc] for error correction, [ropebwt2][rb2] for FM-index construction and [fermi2][fm2] for overlap-based assembly.
-It is largely an in-memory light-weight version of [fermikit][fk] without generating any intermediate files on disk.
-Fermi-lite is unable to assembly human whole genome, but is very convenient to assemble small regions.
+It is largely an in-memory light-weight version of [fermikit][fk] without generating any intermediate files on disk, and inherits the performance and relatively small memory footprint of all these separate projects.

 ## Usage